LakshayRahal/automated_book_publish/readme.md

 #  AI-Driven Text Feedback and Search System

 This project allows users to:
--  Scrape content from web pages.
+-  Scraping of content from web pages.
--  Use AI agents to spin (rephrase) and review text.
+-  Use AI agents/api keys to spin (rephrase) and review text.
--  Save and version AI-generated content.
+-  Save and id AI-generated content.
 -  Search similar text using semantic similarity (ChromaDB).
--  Submit feedback (Accepted / Edited / Rejected) for reward-based learning.
+-  Submit the feedback in the following (Accepted / Edited / Rejected) for reward-based learning.
 -  View ranked results based on relevance and community feedback.

 ---